thanlong/VMOSPro_RootXposed_Terminal/README.md

 ### **SU Helper**
 Enable Root to grant Superuser permission to any apps, also hide superuser binary temporarily.

+Athough virtual machine systemfiles can be modified without performing root access but many root-needed apps work on the way only pass command though `su` command.

 VMOS cannot run Magisk properly

 ### **Xposed Framework**
 Install or uninstall Xposed on virtual machine.

+Note: Xposed Framework will make system boot longer, waste much RAM or slow performance down.

 ### **Busybox**
 Built-in Busybox at `/tool_files/main/exbin/busybox` can be installed to `/system/xbin`

 ### **Wipe dalvik-cache**

-VMOS waste too much data...
+VMOS waste too much your memory...

-Free up your memory space temporarily, note that the next boot will take long time.
+Free up your memory space temporarily, note that the next boot may take long time (if you have installed Xposed Framework, it will longer than normal!)

 ### **VMOS Props Config**

-Override GPU, IMEI immediately without reboot, unlock PUBG Mobile max settings.
+Override GPU, IMEI immediately without reboot, unlock game max settings.

 ### **Install modifications**
 [See "VMOS Tool modification"](https://github.com/HuskyDG/VMOSPro_RootXposed_Terminal#vmos-tool-modification-zip-v18)